Food and beverage to Fiji

 - canned and dried fruits

-Some newly imported beverages are appearing in supermarkets and convenience stores especially energy drinks.
+Newly imported beverages are appearing in supermarkets and convenience stores especially energy drinks.
 Prices are quite competitive and a well-priced product combined with a reputable distributor in the market will assist in promoting and growing the brand locally.

 - Australian lamb and beef for the hospitality and food service sector